Cryptocurrency mania reached unparalleled heights in 2017.

 As an industry, we need to accept upfront that the vast majority of people are not technologically inclined.
-While younger generations are now being born with smart phones in their hands, the older generations are grasping only what they want or need from day to day.
-The past and present challenging of storing your cryptocurrencies are not things that will be welcomed by the mass audiences today.
+While younger generations are now being born with smartphones in their hands, the older generations are grasping only what they want or need from day to day.
+The past and present challenges of storing your cryptocurrencies are not things that will be welcomed by mass audiences today.

 During crypto’s inception, the only way to store your cryptocurrency was through archaic and clunky desktop wallets.
 These required setup and installation and basic to advanced knowledge of computers and command line interpreters just to store your money.
 Even today, newer web wallets are clunky and daunting, and that is before you bring in transaction hashes and blockchain explorers.
 There is simply too much to consider for the average consumer and as a result, they are turned off and instead leave their crypto on exchanges.
 This is a terrible habit to get into in a time where numerous exchanges have been sited for their poor security practices and the track record of high value exchange hacks is well known and documented in the public’s eye.

 Wallets must be easy, streamlined and consumer-friendly.
 Venmo in particular is an industry leader in just this, easy to use wallets for the everyman.
 Venmo seems to follow the philosophy of Leonardo Davinci and other great minds.
 That principle is that the key to perfection lies in simplicity.
 With Venmo there is a wallet, username, and an optional security feature.
 This is a stark contrast to industry leader in crypto wallets, MyEtherWallet.
 MEW uses complicated transaction addresses, long signatures that are easy to mistype.
 The delivery process is shaky and time-consuming.
 There are moments of uncertainty when sending any transaction and often times people are prompted to check constantly that they sent their money to the correct address.